eberkund/static-twitter-feed/README.md

 # Static Twitter Feed
-Cache your twitter feed and access it will a simple AJAX request
+Cache your Twitter feed and access it will a simple AJAX request